 All of these resources have advantages and disadvantages.
 For example, in fossil fuels the energy is very concentrated - a small amount of fuel stores a large amount of chemical energy.
 Bio-fuels (such as wood pellets) are produced from plants and animals.
 They are not as concentrated as fossil fuels so you need a much larger mass to release the same amount of energy.
+KEY WORDS resource renewable resource

-Figure 1.21 A gravity light has been developed that transfers the GPE of a falling 12 kg weight to power a light
+Figure 1.20 A gravity light has been developed that transfers the GPE of a falling 12 kg weight into electrical energy to power a light

 Tidal energy comes from the gravitational potential energy store of the Moon.
-Nuclear and geothermal resources store energy that was produced by stars exploding in a supernova.
+Nuclear fuels store energy that was originally produced by stars exploding in a supernova.
 Reliability is another issue.
 Some energy resources are available all the time but others are not.
 You cannot use solar energy during the night or in bad weather.
 Rain is needed for hydroelectric power and wind and wave energy requires it to be windy.

-- 5 Give two ways of generating electricity in which no fuel is burned. - 6 Suggest why wave energy is only useful for a few countries - Satellites orbiting the Earth use solar panels to provide them with their energy needs.
+- 5 Give two ways of generating electricity in which no fuel is burned. - 6 Suggest why wave energy is only useful for a few countries. - Satellites orbiting the Earth use solar panels to provide them with their energy needs.
 Suggest why they also carry rechargeable batteries.